2024 South Korean martial law crisis

-The 2024 South Korean martial law crisis (Note: Often referred to domestically as the 12.3 incident) was a political crisis in South Korea triggered by President Yoon Suk Yeol's declaration of martial law.
-On 3 December 2024, at 22:27 Korea Standard Time (KST), Yoon, then the president of South Korea, announced the imposition of martial law during a televised address.
-In his speech, he accused the Democratic Party (DPK), which held a majority in the National Assembly, of engaging in "anti-state activities" and collaborating with "North Korean communists" to undermine the country, describing their dominance as a "legislative dictatorship".
+On 3 December 2024, at 22:27 Korea Standard Time (KST), Yoon Suk Yeol, the then-president of South Korea, attempted a self-coup by declaring martial law during a televised address.
+In the address, he accused the Democratic Party (DPK), which held a majority in the National Assembly, of engaging in "anti-state activities" and collaborating with "North Korean communists" to undermine the country, describing their dominance as a "legislative dictatorship".
 The declaration suspended political activities, including sessions of the National Assembly and local legislatures, and imposed restrictions on the press.
-Reports also indicated that Yoon ordered the arrest of several political opponents, including leaders of both the DPK and his own People Power Party (PPP).
-The move was broadly characterised by both domestic and international media, as well as by South Korean political figures, as an attempted self-coup by Yoon to rule by decree and to reimpose full authoritarianism on the country for the first time since the June Democratic Struggle.
+Yoon ordered the arrest of several political opponents, including leaders of both the DPK and his own People Power Party (PPP).
+It was the first declaration of martial law in South Korea since the military dictatorship of General Chun Doo-hwan in 1980.

 The declaration was opposed by both parties and resulted in protests.
 At 01:02 on 4 December, 190 legislators who had arrived at the National Assembly Proceeding Hall unanimously passed a motion to lift martial law, despite attempts by the Republic of Korea Army Special Warfare Command to prevent the vote.
 At 04:30, Yoon and his cabinet lifted martial law and soon disbanded the Martial Law Command.
-The opposition subsequently began impeachment proceedings against Yoon and said it would continue to do so if he did not resign.
-Uproar over the declaration has led to the resignation of several officials in Yoon's administration, including Defense Minister Kim Yong-hyun, who urged Yoon to enact martial law during a last-minute cabinet meeting shortly before the declaration and was second-in-command of the martial law order.
-Yoon, as well as other officials of his administration, and military officers were investigated for their role in the implementation of the decree.
+The opposition began impeachment proceedings against Yoon and said it would continue to do so if he did not resign.
+Uproar over the declaration led to the resignation of several officials in Yoon's administration, including Defense Minister Kim Yong-hyun, who had urged Yoon to enact martial law shortly before the declaration and was second-in-command of the martial law order.
+Yoon, military officers, and other officials of Yoon's administration were investigated for their role in the implementation of the decree.